 Yaay!
-You can see "Welcome to, sanbox!" message.
+You can see the "Welcome to, sandbox!" message.

 Let's change it quickly to render a different text.
 To do it, we need to visit the home template in the application slice named

-Now I'll restart the serwer and in the browser we can see the updated text.
+Now I'll restart the server and in the browser, we can see the updated text.
 Amazing!

-Unfortunately, when apps grow, Rails default architecture become problematic.
+Unfortunately, when apps grow, Rails default architecture becomes problematic.